mars-research/mars-research.github.io/_posts/2020-11-01-qemu-kvm-1gb-pages.md

 ## Solution: passing the CPU model that supports 1GB pages

-The conclusion is, in qemu command line, one should specify a cpu that supports this feature (according to qemu sources) or pass this a flag to the cpus to enable 1GB large page support.
+The conclusion is, in QEMU command line, one should specify a CPU that supports this feature (according to QEMU sources) or pass this a flag to the cpus to enable 1GiB large page support.

 ```
 qemu-system-x86_64 -cpu Haswell,pdpe1gb ...